I am unable to support the commercial version of Packrat, as such it will no longer be available for purchase.

 PackRat is a component for Grasshopper that facilitates the arrangement of rectangular items within rectangular containers with the aim of improving efficient use of space.
-In other words, it attempts to approximate optimal solutions to the 3D bin-packing problem.
+In other words, it approximates optimal solutions to the 3D bin-packing problem.

 Packrat accepts a list of containers and a list of items to be packed.
 Only rectangular items are recognized, so if the input consists of arbitrarily shaped BReps, their bounding boxes will be considered.
 It outputs a GH_Structure of items per container, and a supplementary list of items that did not fit in any container.